MiniXC/simple_hifigan/README.md

 A simple wrapper for the this [HiFiGAN Implementation](
     https://github.com/ming024/FastSpeech2/blob/master/hifigan
 ).
-This wrapper adds a simple interface to the model.
+This wrapper just adds an interface to the model.

 ## Installation